Galileo-dev/blockchain/README.md

 ## Introduction

-This project will demonstrate a potential use case for blockchain technology in event management, specifically ticketing systems.
+This project demonstrates a potential use case for blockchain technology in event management, explicitly ticketing systems.
 The DApp allows users to create local wallets, check their balance, purchase tickets, and transfer tickets back to the vendor.
 All deployed on the sepolia testnet

 ## Front End Design

-I have changed the design of the project but it still meets all of the requirements of the project spec.
+I have changed the design of the front end from the description of the project spec to one that contains a more natural flow, but it still meets all of the requirements of the project spec.

-- the wallet creation is available through a dialog box. when selecting a wallet
+- the wallet creation is available through a dialogue box. when selecting a wallet
 - the balance check page is available after selecting a wallet
-- the doorman has it's own view where they can check other user balances and make seth transactions.
+- the doorman has a view where they can check other user balances and make SETH transactions.

 ### Wallet Creation Page